R. LeRoy Turner

 Dated 7-26-33 lower left

-In 1936, Turner and fellow artist Alexander Corazzo joined the prestigious avant-garde European painting group Abstraction Création.
-This loose-knit but influential organization of painters andsculptors, which included Piet Mondrian, Jean Arp and Albert Gleizes, among others, promoted the aesthetic concepts of geometric abstract painting.
-Their emphasis was a painting style of formal purity, line, color and non-objectivity.
-Turner and Corrazo were two of the very selected few American artists accepted into the group, which also included Alexander Calder and Robert Carl Holty.
-Turner exhibited two paintings with Abstraction-Création in 1936, where he showed under the single name “Leroy”.
+In 1936, Turner and fellow artist Alexander Corazzo joined the prestigious European avant-garde painting group, Abstraction-Création.
+Founded in Paris in 1931 to counteract the rise of Surrealism, this influential organization of painters and sculptors, which included Piet Mondrian, Jean Arp and Albert Gleizes, among others, aimed to promote the concepts of Modern geometric, non-figurative abstract painting.
+The group emphasized a synthesis of formal line, color and purity, incorporating the concepts of non-objective painting, Cubism and abstraction.
+Turner and Corazzo were two of a very select number of American artists accepted into the group, which also included Alexander Calder and Carl Holty.
+Turner exhibited with Abstraction-Création, which included two paintings in 1936, showing under the single name “Leroy”.

-Leroy Turner suffered from chronic poor health.
-While many of his colleagues and contemporaries, such as Corazzo or Calder, continued to exhibit and travel extensively, Turner returned to Minneapolis to become a full-time painting instructor.
-From 1936-1948 Tuner taught at the University of Minnesota.
-During the years of the Second World War, from 1940-1942, he became an Assistant Director at the Walker Art Center in Minneapolis.
-Later in his life he was a painting and sculpture instructor at the Stillwater Art Colony from 1938-1950.
+Leroy Turner suffered from chronic poor health through much of his adult life.
+While many of his American colleagues from Abstraction-Création, such as Calder, Holty and Corazzo, continued to exhibit and travel extensively, Turner returned to Minneapolis to become a full-time art instructor and administrator.
+From 1936-1948 Tuner became a respected teacher of painting at the University of Minnesota.
+During the Second World War, from 1940-1942, he served as the Assistant Director at the Walker Art Center in Minneapolis.
+Later in his life he became a painting and sculpture instructor at the Stillwater Art Colony in Minnesota from 1938-1950.
 Turner died in 1957 in Stillwater, MN at the age of 52.